 May 4, 2016

-“Joint Commission accreditation recognizes the tremendous work our staff do day-in and day-out to provide high-quality, reliable, patient-centered health care,” said Dr. Jay Shannon, CEO, CCHHS.
+“Joint Commission accreditation recognizes the tremendous work our staff do day-in and day-out to provide high-quality, reliable, patient-centered health care,” said Dr. Jay Shannon, CEO, CCH.
 “A successful survey at Stroger Hospital is a testament to our system’s ongoing efforts in assuring patient safety.”

 During the review, a team of Joint Commission expert surveyors evaluated Stroger Hospital’s compliance with national standards related to several areas, including environment of care, infection prevention and control, emergency preparedness and medication management.
 The accreditation is awarded for a three year period.